-In the waiver of any penalty, the burden shall be upon the employer to establish to the satisfaction of the Chairman, the Assistant Administrator, or their Secretary, Assistant Secretary, or their designees, that the delinquency for which the penalty was imposed was due to any of the foregoing facts or circumstances.
+In the waiver of any penalty, the burden shall be upon the employer to establish to the satisfaction of the Chairman, the Assistant Administrator, Department of Revenue or their designees, that the delinquency for which the penalty was imposed was due to any of the foregoing facts or circumstances.

 The waiver or reduction of interest or a penalty under this subsection shall be valid and binding upon the Commission.
-Division.
+Department of Revenue.
 The reason for any reduction or waiver shall be made a part of the permanent records of the employing unit to which it applies."